 Citrulline reduces fatigue and improves endurance for both aerobic and anaerobic exercise.
 Citrulline also reduces muscle soreness, and increase a nutrient-transporting molecule called nitric oxide.
 Finally, it increases growth hormone, blood flow, and ability to handle greater training volume.

 Inside the body, citrulline malate converts into the almighty amino acid L-arginine (more effectively than supplemental arginine itself).
 L-Arginine circulates the blood, promotes weight loss, helps synthesize growth and repair hormones, and improves exercise resilience.

 You can get enough by eating a boatload of watermelon, or by supplementing CM.

 Dose: 6-8 grams.

 Amino acids an athlete’s friend.
 Without them, peak performance won’t happen for long.

 I consider them a “shotgun” supplement that can do everything from stave off cravings to improve athletic performance.
-Proteins are made up of a number of essential amino acids .
+Proteins are made up of nine essential amino acids.
 You get amino acids from diet, but most of us don’t get enough of certain ones.
 That can impair our workouts.

 Branched Chain Amino Acids (BCAAs) and EAAs are not the same.
 The key difference between the two groups is their composition.